H0R5E/data-only-greater/README.md

 For everything else...

-&copy; Mathew Topper and Data Only Greater, 2015.
+&copy; Mathew Topper and dataonlygreater.com, 2015.
 Unauthorized use and/or duplication of this material without express and written permission from the author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to Mathew Topper and Data Only Greater with appropriate and specific direction to the original content.
+Excerpts and links may be used, provided that full and clear credit is given to Mathew Topper and dataonlygreater.com with appropriate and specific direction to the original content.